0xMiden/miden-client/docs/typedoc/web-client/classes/NoteInclusionProof.md

 # Class: NoteInclusionProof

-Proof that a note commitment exists at a specific position in the note tree.
+Contains the data required to prove inclusion of a note in the canonical chain.

 ## Methods